War On Waste (WOW) Food: Inner West

 War on Waste (WOW!)
 Food Inner West is all about fighting food waste and making healthy food more accessible to people experiencing food insecurity.

-We are diverting tonnes of good food from going to landfill.
 The food that we collect at Addi Road Food Pantry is made available to some of the most vulnerable people in our local community.
 These people include those experiencing homelessness, unemployment, as well as students and others who find themselves struggling to put enough food on the table.

 The War on Waste (WOW!)
 Food Inner West initiative was supported by NSW EPA as part of Waste Less, Recycle More, funded from the waste levy.